College Disha

 • Private schools can also give 10th and 12th exams.
 It means schools that are not affiliated to the CBSE Board or home-based study and want to give direct 10th and 12th exams.

-Advantages and Disadvantages between CBSE Board & UP Board
+Advantages and Disadvantages of UP Board and CBSE Board

 Advantages of CBSE Board: